Everest Base Camp Helicopter Trek 7 Days

 Weather in Everest Base Camp

-Nepal Himalaya for all seasons; however, for clear and nice views, all months of the year except the wet monsoon months from mid-June to mid-September; Everest base camp, due to high elevation, is most of the year clear for fine views of the mountains and lovely scenery of giant peaks.
+The Nepal Himalaya is for all seasons; however, for clear and nice views, it is all months of the year except the wet monsoon months from mid-June to mid-September.
+Everest Base Camp, due to high elevation, is clear most of the year for fine views of the mountains and lovely scenery of giant peaks.

-March to May, where days are mild with a minimum of -05°C to a maximum of 20° Celsius most of the time with clear mornings and afternoons, can be cold in the morning and evening as well in shades.
+March to May, where days are mild with a minimum of -05°C to a maximum of 20°C most of the time with clear mornings and afternoons, can be cold in the morning and evening as well as in the shade.

-Mid-September to December is fine from morning till afternoon most days, with chances of snow sometimes where the temperature can be freezing, with a minimum of -10° C to a maximum of 15° Celsius without a wind chill factor that brings more cold.
+Mid-September to December is fine from morning till afternoon most days, with chances of snow sometimes, where the temperature can be freezing, with a minimum of -10°C to a maximum of 15°C without a wind chill factor that brings more cold.

 Itinerary